 - 1. Use-case diagram

 - 2. Class Diagram

 - 3. Interaction diagram

-- a.
+- i.
 Sequence diagram

-- b.
+- ii.
 Collaboration diagram

 - 4. State chart diagram

 - 5. Activity diagram

 - 6. Implementation diagram

-- a.
+- i.
 Component diagram

-- b.
+- ii.
 Deployment diagram

-USECASE DIAGRAM:
+1.1 USECASE DIAGRAM:

 Use case Diagram concept was introduced by Ivar Jacobson in the OOSE method.
-This corresponds to a sequence of transactions, in which each transaction is invoked from outside the system (actors and engages internal objects to act with one another.
+This corresponds to a sequence of transactions, in which each transaction is invoked from outside the system (actors) and engages internal objects to act with one another.